Assets can lose book value or become worthless for many reasons:

 - Simultaneously, the firm debits an Income statement expense account.
 The firm could carry, for instance, an expense account for this purpose called "Inventory shrinkage."
 The expense item, in any case, appears as an operating expense.

-The ultimate impact of these transactions, of course, is to (1) reduce Net income on the Income statement, and (2) Reduce the value of the total asset base on the Balance sheet.
+The two impacts of these transactions, of course, are to (1) reduce Net income on the Income statement, and (2) Reduce the value of the

 - Firstly, as a debit (increase) to an Income statement expense account

 - Secondly, as a credit (decrease) to an asset account

 The rules specifying the kinds of losses and asset classes that qualify for loss deduction, and the calculation of loss value, appear in the country's tax code.
 In the United States, for instance, the relevant law is written in Internal Revenue Code Section 65.

 Generally, the kinds of losses that qualify for writing off in this way include: